The 4 Types of Data Analytics Explained With Examples

 Here are a few ways teams might use descriptive analytics in their day-to-day work:

-Descriptive analytics doesn’t predict the future or explain the past, but it gives teams the visibility they need to start asking the right questions.
+Descriptive analytics doesn't predict the future or explain the past.
+It gives teams the visibility they need to start asking the right questions.

 What is diagnostic analytics?

-Once you know “what” happened, the next question is usually: “why?”
-It’s where diagnostic analytics comes in to help teams investigate trends, uncover relationships in the data, and pinpoint the causes behind specific outcomes.
+Once you know "what" happened, the next question is usually: "why?"
+Diagnostic analytics helps teams investigate trends, uncover relationships in the data, and pinpoint the causes behind specific outcomes.

 Diagnostic analytics examples